 Probate is the legal court process to manage, account and distribute your assets and to pay all your liabilities in the state where you were domiciled at the time of your death.
 Your Last Will and Testament guides the court as to who gets what and who will be responsible for managing your estate.
 If you have no Will, then the court will determine who benefits or gets paid from your estate.

-What’s the problem with Probate?
+What’s the problem with Probate court?

 - It ties up property and accounts held in your name for a long time.
 It often takes several months for the Probate Court to appoint a Personal Representative (also called an Executor or Executrix in other states) to just get access to the deceased person’s bank accounts or transfer a car to another family member.
 During that time, you may get stuck paying bills like a mortgage, utilities, funeral expenses, property taxes and attorney fees to name just a few.